Orius minutus

 Orius minutus is a Palearctic species of minute pirate bug in the family Anthocoridae.
-O. minutus is naturally distributed throughout Europe, western Russia, North Africa, China, Japan, and Siberia The predatory bug was accidentally introduction into North America through plant material commerce and regular dispersal; the introduction of O. minutus is generally considered beneficial to the agricultural industry.
+O. minutus is naturally distributed throughout Europe, western Russia, North Africa, China, Japan, and Siberia The predatory bug was accidentally introduced into North America through plant material commerce and regular dispersal; the introduction of O. minutus is generally considered beneficial to the agricultural industry.
 O. minutus is an important addition to the predator complex of many crops, and its role as a non-commercialized biological control agent highlights its unique contribution to pest management strategies.

 Diagnostics

 Adults

 Adult females of O. minutus are larger (2.05-2.60 mm total length) and more broadly ovate (0.85-0.97 mm pronotal width) than males, who are slenderer (0.7-0.82 mm pronotal width) and possess thicker antennae.
 The heads range from dark brown to black, all sporting yellow antennae.
 The pronotum and scutellum are brownish-grey to brownish-black, with the hardened forewings yellowish brown.
 The underside and hind legs are dark brown to black, with the front and middle legs yellow.
 Lengths of golden setae adorn the dorsal side of the insect.